fastapi/sqlmodel/docs/tutorial/fastapi/tests.md

 ## Basic Tests Code

-Let's start with a simple test, with just the basic test code we need the check that the **FastAPI** application is creating a new hero correctly.
+Let's start with a simple test, with just the basic test code we need to check that the **FastAPI** application is creating a new hero correctly.

 ```{ .python .annotate }
 {!./docs_src/tutorial/fastapi/app_testing/tutorial001_py310/test_main_001.py[ln:1-7]!}